What you need to know about the Novavax

 Data are not available to assess the effects of the Novavax COVID‑19 vaccine on breastfed infants or on milk production/excretion.1

-For individuals with certain kinds of immunocompromise, an additional dose of Novavax COVID-19 Vaccine, Adjuvanted (2023-2024 Formula) may be administered at least 2 months following the last dose of a COVID-19 vaccine.
-Additional doses of Novavax COVID-19 Vaccine, Adjuvanted may be administered at the discretion of the healthcare provider, taking into consideration the individual’s clinical circumstances.
+For individuals with certain kinds of immunocompromise, an additional dose of Novavax COVID-19 vaccine may be administered at least 2 months following the last dose of a COVID-19 vaccine.
+Additional doses of Novavax COVID-19 vaccine may be administered at the discretion of the healthcare provider, taking into consideration the individual’s clinical circumstances.
 The timing of the additional doses may be based on the individual’s clinical circumstances.
 Certain kinds of immunocompromise refers to individuals who have undergone solid organ transplantation, or who are diagnosed with conditions that are considered to have an equivalent level of immunocompromise.1

 See Fact Sheet for Healthcare Providers for dosing information for these patients.

-The Novavax COVID-19 vaccine is authorized for use in individuals 12 through 17 years of age and is not authorized for use in individuals younger than 12 years of age.1
+The Novavax COVID-19 vaccine is authorized for use in individuals 12 years of age and older and is not authorized for use in individuals younger than 12 years of age.1

 Overall, there were no notable differences in the safety profiles observed between participants 65 years of age and older and younger participants.1